 No matter what you’re teaching your dog, here are some tips Shaw-Verbic shares to keep things light and fun.

 Break down the behavior into small, individual steps.
-Touch cupboard door with nose is one step.
+For instance, touch the cupboard door with nose is one step.
 Push the cupboard door is a second step.

 Always go at your dog’s pace.
-If after three tries your dog isn’t catching on, stop the training and think about what you can do to make the step easier for them.
+If after a few tries your dog isn’t catching on, stop the training and think about what you can do to make the step easier for them.

 Never punish your dog for making a mistake or “not getting it.”
-This includes physical corrections, but also getting frustrated, making faces, chastising your dog or suddenly walking away.
-If your dog experiences learning with you as an unpleasant, stressful, or frustrating experience, they will be less likely to want to continue trying in the future.
+This includes physical corrections, but also getting frustrated, making faces, chastising your dog, or suddenly walking away.
+If your dog experiences learning with you as an unpleasant, stressful, or frustrating experience, she will be less likely to want to continue trying in the future.

 In the end, remember that the key is always to keep things fun!